charmed-kubernetes/kubernetes-docs/pages/k8s/cni-overview.md

 of CNI-based software solutions.

-With **Charmed Kubernetes**, these networking 'plug-ins' are deployed as subordinate charms with each  node running as a `kubernetes-master` or `kubernetes-worker`, and ensure the smooth running of the cluster.
+With **Charmed Kubernetes**, these networking 'plug-ins' are deployed as subordinate charms with each  node running as a `kubernetes-control-plane` or `kubernetes-worker`, and ensure the smooth running of the cluster.
 It is possible to choose one of several different CNI providers for **Charmed Kubernetes**, which are listed below: